All Episodes

 And if anything, I guess it's not that Joe is any less leftist because he's kind of right there with Bernie, not a whole hell of a lot of difference between them.

-It's that he's not out there defending Castro and the former Soviet Union and Daniel Ortega.
+It's that he's not out there defending Castro and the former Soviet Union and Danielle Ortega.

 That's a big difference.

-He's now he's now stepped in it, and that issue alone is will make him somebody that would be a pariah because you cannot praise murdering dictators.
+And that issue alone will make him somebody that will be a pariah because you cannot praise murdering dictators.

 And that's what he's been doing for the last week leading up to Super Tuesday.

-Now, part of the analysis that nobody's getting either, uh I am not convinced at all that all of these democratic analysts and pundits are excited at Quid Pro Quo Joe.
+Now, part of the analysis that nobody's getting either, I am not convinced at all that all of these Democratic analysts and pundins are excited at quid pro quo Joe.

 I don't think any of them are.

-Then his comments about farmers, so uh unbelievably ignorant.
+Then his comments about farmers, so unbelievably ignorant.

 His comments on race, beyond troublesome.